Toyota warning on Thai crisis reveals frustration, limited options

-TOKYO, Jan 21 (Reuters) - Toyota Motor Corp’s warning it could rethink further investment plans in Thailand looks aimed at signalling its deep frustration over a drawn-out political crisis, but Japanese car makers are unlikely to scale back Thai operations any time soon.
+TOKYO (Reuters) - Toyota Motor Corp’s (7203.T) warning it could rethink further investment plans in Thailand looks aimed at signaling its deep frustration over a drawn-out political crisis, but Japanese car makers are unlikely to scale back Thai operations any time soon.

 But Toyota has broken ranks, with the head of the company’s Thai subsidiary saying on Monday it may reconsider a planned investment of up to $609 million, and could even cut production, if the unrest drags on.